Monday, 26 June 2023

 together in the oblong shape

-I knew that the sight of those dog-
+I knew that the sight of that dog-

 Crushed by a horse somewhere in